nglasl/silverstripe-extensible-search/README.md

 ### Search Engine

-The extensible search page is designed to use full-text search by default, however does provide support for search engine extensions (elastic search for example).
+The extensible search page is designed to use full-text search as a default, however it does provide support for a custom search engine (elastic search for example).

 #### Full-Text